Best trails in Conondale National Park

 Which trail has the most elevation gain in Conondale National Park?

-If you're looking for elevation gain, Conondale National Park has you covered.
-Kilcoy to Amamoor Creek Camp OHV Route boasts the most elevation gain with 22,175 ft of total ascent.
-The park's runner-up is Conondale Range Great Walk, which will get you 6,118 ft of elevation gain.
+Kilcoy to Amamoor Creek Camp OHV Route has the most elevation gain with 22,503 ft of total ascent.
+The park's runner-up is Conondale Range Great Walk, which has 6,138 ft of elevation gain.

 Are there camping trails available in Conondale National Park?